TritonDataCenter/rfd/rfd/0104/README.md

     INTRO-581 move mdb_v8 into illumos-joyent (missing file)

+**There must be no information in the commit message aside from the ticket identifiers, the ticket synopsis, and the reviewer and approver information.**

-This format makes it easy to correlate tickets and commits, since there's usually exactly one commit for each resolved ticket.
+**Rationale:** This format makes it easy to correlate tickets and commits, since there's usually exactly one commit for each resolved ticket.
 It also makes it easier to back out the changes for a particular project.

-**There must be no information in the commit message aside from the ticket identifiers, the ticket synopsis, and the reviewer and approver information.**
-Other information should go into the bug tracker, including the nature of the bug and the debugging process (if applicable), the change, and the test plan.
-We keep this information in the bug tracker so that it can be modified, augmented, searched, and so on.
+The other valuable information that is sometimes put into commit messages should instead go into the bug tracker.
+That includes the nature of the bug and the debugging process (if applicable), the change, and the test plan.
+We keep this information in the bug tracker so that it can be edited, augmented, searched, and so on.

 #### Ticket contents